KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 kali@kali:~$
 ```

-You can see our hardware has been detected we are using **nvidia** rather than **nouveau** drive now.
+You can see our hardware has been detected we are using **nvidia** rather than **nouveau** drive now!

 ## Hashcat

 With the output displaying our driver and GPU correctly, we can now dive into benchmarking (using the CUDA toolkit).
-Before we get too far ahead, let's double check to make sure [hashcat](/tools/hashcat/) and CUDA are working together.
+Before we get too far ahead, let's double check to make sure [hashcat](/tools/hashcat/) and CUDA are working together:

 ```console
 kali@kali:~$ sudo apt install -y hashcat